 Contact Bochnewich Law Offices

-Bochnewich Law Offices is a firm located in Palm Desert, California that specializes in civil litigation law.
+Bochnewich Law Offices is a firm located in Palm Desert, California that specializes in civil litigation law, trust litigation and much more.
 Our attorneys are experienced in a wide range of civil law issues, including personal injury, tort claims, landlord-tenant issues and contract breaches, among others.
 Contact us at 866-957-9866 today to discuss your legal options or to schedule a consultation.

 I can’t say enough great things about this attorney.